 On the barrel are switches to choose from two stabilizer modes and to turn stabilizer on or off, a switch for auto/manual focus, and a lens lock (without which the lens slides in and out fairly easily).

-The minimum focus distance in this case is just about five feet.
-But what I discovered when walking about with a telephoto zoom lens is that my eyes were alway looking off to the distance.
+The minimum focus distance in this case is just about five feet from lens to subject.
+You won't be using this one for close-ups.
+But what I discovered when walking around with a telephoto zoom lens is that my eyes were alway looking off to the distance.
 Basically, what I "see" is in part determined by which lens I was carrying at the time.

 Following are a few of my earliest photos with this lens, from back in 2006